rizet/fenestella/README.md

  - PCI Express
  - 512MiB RAM (minimum)

-To quickly test in a temporary QEMU instance, enter the source tree after building an image, and execute `make run`.
+To quickly test in a temporary QEMU instance, enter the root of the repository after generating an image, and execute `make run`.

 To test on real hardware, meet the requirements above, and write the image to a drive.
+Select the Limine/skylight boot option through the UEFI boot menu.
+The system will not boot on a computer that has Secure Boot enabled.

-Boot into it through your UEFI boot menu.
+For more information, reference [TESTING](docs/TESTING.md).

 ### License
 As of 06/18/2022, the license on this repository has been updated to the MIT license.
 However, any commits prior to commit [`47912c3`](https://github.com/austanss/skylight/commit/47912c3e3d6b84a53ded0a549ef881042b5731ac) still fall under the Creative Commons public domain license applied at the time.